signaldatascience/R-curriculum/assignments/1-r-programming/5-numerical-algos/r-numerical-algos.md

 Implementing a xorshift pRNG
 ----------------------------

-We can implement an algorithm to generate a random positive 32-bit integer.
+Now, we can implement an algorithm to generate a random positive 32-bit integer.
 In order for logical left shifting to work properly, our binary numbers must be long enough to encode 32 bits of information:

 * Write a function `to_binary_len(n, k)` which converts an integer `n` to a binary representation and then pads it with 0s on the left until the length of the string is equal to `k`.